samkass/SwiftzerlandTransportAPI/README.md

 ## How to call

-To call the API, call TransportAPI.connectionsForLocations.
-If you have a lat/lon location, pass in TransportAPI.xyToString into one of the arguments.
-For a list of locations based on an arbitrary query, use TranportAPI.locationsForQuery.
+To get a list of transportation options from the API, call TransportAPI.connectionsForLocations.

     TransportAPI.connectionsForLocations(from: "Zürich HB", to: "Oberrieden", completionHandler: { (connections, error) in if let error = error {